bwonCAN/HackCamp2022/webapp/client/README.md

-### This is our project for HackCamp 2022 by nwPlus! 😁
+# This is our project for HackCamp 2022 by nwPlus! 😁

+!!! --- INSTRUCTIONS --- !!!
+To see our React app, in your terminal:
+- run "npm install"
+- ensure node_modules is present on left sidebar
+- run "npm start"

 Introducing...
 EqualWrites ✍️✍️✍️ removing implicit biases from your writing!

 #EqualWritesEqualRights ✍🏻✍🏼✍🏽✍🏾✍🏿